mvpgomes/ieee-latex-template/README.md

 ```
 $ grunt
 ```
-Now you can edit you LaTex document.
+Now you can edit you LateX document.
 When you save the changes, your document will be compiled automatically.

 NOTE: If you are using grunt you must not delete the ```toPDF.sh``` and ```clean.sh``` because it uses those scripts.